Assessment and the National Curriculum

 At Upton ‘One Childhood One Chance’ means providing the best possible Teaching and Learning opportunity for every child, utilising every opportunity at our disposal.
 We aim to provide an outstanding curriculum, a curriculum of innovation and inspiration, which is continually evolving in the best interests of our pupils.

 We echo the government’s desire for children to become ‘educated citizens’ and so advocate a curriculum rich in literacy, containing a range of differing and stimulating experiences.
 It aims to be enjoyable, inclusive, engaging and link to the Core Values of our school.

-At Upton, English, Maths, Computing, RE, MFL, Music and PE will continue to be taught as discreet subjects.
+At Upton, English, Maths, Computing, RE, MFL, Music and PE will continue to be taught as discrete subjects.

 Subjects that were previously taught separately, namely History, Geography, Art, Design Technology and Science, are integrated together into Topics rather than being taught discretely in order to make them more meaningful to the children.
 We call this our 'Upton Broad and Balanced Curriculum' (UBBC)

 Assessment at Upton:

 Assessment is an ever-continuous process at Upton.
 It takes place during and following every single learning experience or lesson and staff use this formative assessment to plan the next steps for each child.